-Want to get your event listed
+Want to get your event

-below?
+listed below?
 Just post

-on the web forum and it will show up here
+it on the web forum and it will show up here

 automatically 30 minutes later.
 Be sure to include

-& time of your event in the title,
+date & time of your event in

-relative dates like "This Saturday" or
+NOT use relative dates like "This Saturday" or